Shivani-Banduni/Dice/README.md

 **Note:** This application is mobile responsive as well.
-We can get our results by pressing Enter on the keyboard.
+We can get our results by pressing Enter on the keyboard OR by simply click on the Search button.

 This project is a ReactJS application that utilizes GitHub's public API to search for repositories and display their details.